Dynamics of Majorana Fermions on a Quantum Computer: Results

 In the topologically trivial regime (\( h > J \)), the site dynamics are dominated by the local magnetic field.
 A local impurity therefore primarily alters the behavior of its host site, leading to a distinct evolution relative to the rest of the chain, as shown in Fig. \ref{figure:impurity_effect_trivial}(a-d) for two different impurity strengths.

 As the impurity strength is decreased by 25\%, from $\lambda=0.8$ to $\lambda=0.6$, the peak oscillation frequency at the defect site increases from 0.995 to 1.89, indicating greater dynamical recruitment at weaker impurity strength.
-Compared to the case of maximal impurity strength ($\lambda=1.0$ in Fig. \ref{figure:results_extreme_parameters}(a,b)), the isolated dynamics of the impurity site gradually blend with those of the rest of the chain.
+Compared to the case of maximal impurity strength ($\lambda=1.0$ in Figs. \ref{figure:results_extreme_parameters}(a),(b)), the isolated dynamics of the impurity site gradually blend with those of the remainder of the chain.
 This trend is clearly visible in both the time series and corresponding Fourier signals: the dominant frequency at the impurity site shifts toward that of a representative non-impurity site (site 1) as the impurity strength decreases.
-This convergence is quantified in Fig. \ref{figure:impurity_effect_trivial}(e), which shows the peak frequency difference as a function of the impurity strength $\lambda$, revealing a linear trend.
+This convergence is quantified in Fig. \ref{figure:heatmap}(b), which shows the $\delta{\tilde{\omega}}$ frequency difference as a function of the impurity strength $\lambda$, revealing a linear trend.